-CPT has an opening for a full-time Physical Operations Manager.
-This role makes a meaningful contribution to life at CPT and its success, requires a broad skill set as well as leadership and initiative, and will be part of a team-driven staff.
-The role will work across production, facilities, Front of House, and administrative areas and will report to the General Manager.
-CPT will be accepting applications for this position thru Friday, June 21.
+Cleveland Public Theatre has an opening for a Physical Operations Manager (POM).
+This role requires a broad skill set as well as leadership and initiative, and will be part of a team-driven staff.
+The role will work across Production, Facilities, Front of House, and Administrative areas, and will report to the CFO/General Manager.
+CPT will be accepting applications for this position thru Friday, April 3.
 Click here for more information.

 Sign up for our e-newsletter to keep up with CPT’s 2019/2020 season, including upcoming auditions, job announcements, volunteering, artist opportunities, and special events.